7Leo/MOPSO-MATLAB/README.md

 # MOPSO-MATLAB
 Multi-Objective Particle Swarm Optimization (PSO) with MATLAB Language Programming

-This is a metaheuristic algorithm for optimizing multi objective problems.
+This is a metaheuristic algorithm for optimizing multi-objective problems.

 ## How to Run
 1. Change `cost_function.m` file according your objective functions.